wp-plugins/calculated-fields-form/README.txt

 To display the coupon/discount applied, if was applied a discount, uses the tag &lt;%coupon%&gt;

-To display the payment option selected, in case that PayPal has been set as optional, use the tag <%payment_option%>
+To display the payment option selected, in case that PayPal has been set as optional, use the tag &lt;%payment_option%&gt;

+For sending to the user an unique ID that identify the submission, use the tag &lt;%itemnumber%&gt;

 == Other Notes ==